ambaradan/rocksmarker/README.md

 ## Prerequisites for Neovim, Lua, and Rocksmarker

+> [!IMPORTANT]
-**NOTE:** To install the *ninja-build package, you must enable the [CRB repository](https://wiki.rockylinux.org/rocky/repo/#notes-on-crb) (CodeReady Linux Builder).
+> To install the *ninja-build* package, you must enable the [CRB repository](https://wiki.rockylinux.org/rocky/repo/#notes-on-crb) (CodeReady Linux Builder).
 The repository provides common tools for code development and in Rocky Linux you can enable it with the following commands:

 ```bash
 sudo dnf install -y epel-release yum-utils